-When you’re planning your business’s technology ventures, how often does your IT budget become a major deciding factor?
-Chances are that it clings to you like a ball and chain.
-Wouldn’t it be nice to free yourself from something so limiting?
-We’ve compiled three ways that you can take some of the strain off of your IT budget.
+Is your IT budget the major limiting factor in every business decision?
+Wouldn’t it be nice to free yourself from that?
+Here are three ways that you can take some strain off your IT budget.

-This is why creating an IT roadmap is so important.
-You sit down with a trusted network administrator or IT professional and map out the next one, five, or even ten years in regard to your organization’s technology assets.
-This is an opportune time to schedule hardware and software refreshes so that your technology never falls behind, and so that your budget is flexible enough to adapt to rapid changes in operations.
+This is why you have to create an IT roadmap now.
+Sit down with a trusted network administrator or IT professional and map out your tech needs for the next one, five, or even ten years.
+Schedule hardware and software updates now so that your technology never falls behind, and so that you can always be on budget.

-Thankfully, you can resolve this issue by taking advantage of a dynamic backup and disaster recovery solution.
-BDR works by providing near-instantaneous access to your data backups, allowing your business to experience minimal downtime in the event of a disaster, like a fire or electrical storm.
-The less time you spend getting back in action following a disaster, the more time you spend being productive.
+Resolve issues faster with a dynamic backup and disaster recovery solution.
+BDR works by providing near-instantaneous access to your data backups.
+BDR even allows your business to experience minimal downtime in a serious disaster, like a fire or electrical storm.
+The less time you spend getting back in action, the more time you spend being productive.

-At Quikteks, we want to help optimize your IT budget.
+At Quikteks Tech Support, we want to help optimize your IT budget.
 To learn more about managed IT services, reach out to us at (973) 882-4644.